fbpx skip to Main Content

 How do unkind, harsh words demonstrate loving those we disagree with in “gentle and lowly” ways, as our Master taught and demonstrated?

 (Dr. Stetzer has written a wonderful book on this topic, by the way, titled Christians in the Age of Outrage: How to Bring Our Best When the World Is At Its Worst.
-Read more here.)
+Read more here.
+See also my post, How to Calm Your Moral Outrage on Social Media.)

 Now here’s another example, but more positive and constructive.

-I have enormous respect for this high-profile Christian, demonstrating such courage by putting himself out there like this, in his own words.
+I respect this high-profile Christian, who demonstrated such courage by putting himself out there like this, in his own words.

 Mark Galli, a former managing editor of a prominent Christian publication, Christianity Today, wrote the following in the first article in a series on the condition of evangelism in America: